Social Enterprise and Sustainable Food Systems: Good Practice Guide (2022-2024)

-Shared Assets will be playing an intermediary role between the social enterprises and universities by working as a practitioner partner on designing and conducting the research, and supporting in particular with running participatory mapping workshops.
-The social enterprise case studies will be working as active partners by recruiting a community researcher within the enterprise who will work alongside their communities and networks.
-They will do this by organising interviews with key stakeholders internal and external to the social enterprises, and focus groups with current users of the enterprises’ services or activities, as well as people who are less engaged in their work at present.
-This research aims to help increase local engagement with the social enterprises through developing a holistic understanding of what ‘sustainable and healthy food’ means to these communities.
+For this two year project, we worked alongside Surrey, Middlesex, and Glasgow Caledonian Universities and six social enterprises from England, Wales, and Scotland, where food plays a role in their work.
+Shared Assets played an intermediary role by working as a practitioner partner offer thoughts on conducting some parts of the research, and supporting on designing meetings.
+The six social enterprises worked as active partners by recruiting a community researcher within the enterprise who organised interviews with key stakeholders, focus groups with users of the enterprises' services or activities, and people who were less engaged in their work.
+The research sought to develop a holistic understanding of what 'sustainable and healthy food' meant to these communities.

 SHARE THIS RESOURCE